anhaidgroup/sparkly/doc/install-single-machine-windowsOS.md

 ### Step 1: WSL Installation

-Sparkly requires PyLucene.
-PyLucene does not provide comprehensive Windows installation documentation.
-Therefore, it is unclear how to install PyLucene on a Windows machine.
-However, installing PyLucene on Limux is well-documented.
-Therefore, we use WSL (Windows Subsystem for Linux) to create a virtual Linux environment on your Windows machine and install PyLucene in the Linux environment.
+Sparkly requires PyLucene, which does not provide clear Windows installation documentation.
+So we will install WSL (Windows Subsystem for Linux) to create a virtual Linux environment on your Windows machine (and then install PyLucene in that Linux environment).

-Since PyLucene will be installed in the Linux environment, all other dependencies must also be installed there to ensure everything works together in a single environment.
-Therefore, all subsequent steps in this guide will be performed within WSL using Ubuntu as the Linux distribution.

-In this step, you will set up WSL 2 with Ubuntu.
+To install WSL, execute the following steps:

 #### Step 1.1: Checking for WSL

-First, open Windows PowerShell.
-Press the Windows key, type PowerShell, and select Windows PowerShell.
+First, open Windows PowerShell: Press the Windows key, type PowerShell, and select Windows PowerShell.
 (Do not use Windows PowerShell (x86) or Windows PowerShell ISE.)

 In the PowerShell window, run: